 Tips for Increasing the Longevity of Your Orchid Plant

 Caring for an orchid isn’t as complicated as it’s made out to be.
 However, there are still some essential care requirements to address.
 Providing the best possible care can help your orchid live for several years.

 Most types of orchids require bright, indirect light throughout the year.
 The best location for an orchid plant is approximately 3 feet away from an east or west-facing window.
 These areas provide plenty of sunlight while protecting your orchid from direct sunlight, which can scorch its leaves.

 Most orchids sold as houseplants come from tropical areas (orchids can thrive outdoors as well in certain climates).
 If you’re growing orchids indoors, this means that they need warm temperatures between 65 and 85ºF (18 to 30ºC) and humidity levels between 40 and 70%.
 Use humidifiers or pebble trays to increase humidity and mist your orchid regularly.
 Some types of orchids can also be grown directly in water.

 Orchids are sensitive to sudden changes in temperature, which can shock the plant (and cause symptoms such as yellowing orchid leaves).
 Always protect your orchid from cold or dry drafts that could lower the temperature or humidity.
 Air vents, open windows, or radiators typically cause drafts.

 Essential Orchid Plant Care

 Water your orchid whenever the top inch of its growing medium feels dry (we generally recommend not watering orchids with ice cubes).
-Use a specialized orchid growing mix to provide the right mix of aeration and drainage.
+Use a specialized orchid soil mix to provide the right mix of aeration and drainage.
 Fertilize your orchid once a month during the active growing season using diluted orchid fertilizer.

 Many people give up on an orchid once it’s finished flowering.
 However, the orchid has simply gone dormant to replenish its energy stores.
 This can take between 3 and 9 months, depending on the exact species, so be patient.
 With the proper care during this dormant phase, you can help your orchid rebloom every year.